BJeremiah/Airbnb-/README.md

 ### 7. DevOps Engineer
 Handles deployment, continuous integration/continuous delivery (CI/CD), server setup, and ensures the app runs smoothly in production.
+## Technology Stack

+### 1. Django
+A high-level Python web framework used for building robust and scalable web applications.
+In this project, Django provides the server-side logic and manages the connection between frontend, backend, and database.

+### 2. PostgreSQL
+An advanced open-source relational database system.
+PostgreSQL stores and manages all project data such as user accounts, listings, bookings, and reviews.

+### 3. GraphQL
+A query language and runtime for APIs.
+It allows the frontend to request exactly the data it needs from the backend, making data fetching more efficient compared to traditional REST APIs.

+### 4. HTML, CSS, and JavaScript
+The core building blocks for the frontend of the application.
+- **HTML**: Structures the web pages.
+- **CSS**: Styles the web pages for a clean and responsive design.
+- **JavaScript**: Adds interactivity and dynamic features.

+### 5. React (Optional Enhancement)
+A popular JavaScript library for building user interfaces.
+React could be used to create reusable components and a smoother, faster user experience.

+### 6. Git & GitHub
+- **Git**: Version control system used to track changes in code.
+- **GitHub**: A platform for hosting the repository, enabling collaboration and code sharing.

+### 7. Docker (Optional Enhancement)
+A containerization platform used to package the application and its dependencies, ensuring consistent environments during development and deployment.

+### 8. CI/CD Tools (e.g., GitHub Actions)
+Used to automate testing, integration, and deployment so that new changes can be released faster and with fewer errors.